 Printing and Filing in the 9th Circuit Court of Appeals

-Located in St. Louis, MO, the Ninth Circuit Court of Appeals hears federal cases that arise from the federal district courts of the Eastern District of Arkansas, the Western District of Arkansas, the Northern District of Iowa, the Southern District of Iowa, the District of Minnesota, the Eastern District of Missouri, the Western District of Missouri, the District of Nebraska, the District of North Dakota and the District of South Dakota.
+The large Ninth Circuit covers the all the Western States, and thus has court locations in four cities — Alaska, Arizona, Central District of California, Eastern District of California, Northern District of California, Southern District of California, Guam, Hawaii, Idaho, Montana, Nevada, Northern Mariana Islands, Oregon, Eastern District of Washington, Western District of Washington.
 The Ninth Circuit has strict standards for the printing and filing of appellate briefs, and these standards differ from those of the other federal circuits.
 The starting point for a filling is, as always, the federal rules of Appellate Procedure.
 From there, the rules are modified by the local rules of the Ninth Circuit.

 In addition to the Federal Rules, these are some Ninth Circuit Local Rules: